 March 1942: The US Army Corps of Engineers arrives in Hastings to build an aerodrome and Foyle needs to calm a local farmer whose land has been requisitioned by the government.
 Foyle also gets hooked into giving a lecture to the American GIs on local customs.
 It all takes a more serious turn when a local barmaid, Susan Davies, is found strangled.
 She had been seeing one of the GIs and was pregnant, but was also involved selling illegal whiskey for her employer, Alan Carter.
 Meanwhile Sgt.
 Milner investigates the death of friend, Will Grayson, who died in a house fire.
 He had been drinking at Carter's pub but wasn't drunk when he left and Milner can't quite figure out why his friend didn't get out of the burning house in time.
 Finally, Sam gets unhappy news from boyfriend Andrew.
-Written by

 Did You Know?

 The car which Sam Stewart is driving isn't a Riley Kestrel but the well known Wolseley.
 There are event promotion photos where the logo on the bonnet of the car is clearly visible.
 Wolseleys were also used by the London metropolitan police equipped with warning bells.
 In the countryside smaller police stations were issued with Morris Oxfords after the war.
 They were lighter and cheaper cars .
 See more

 When Captain Kieffer initially tries to block Foyle's attempts to investigate the murder, he points out that the American base in technically American soil.
 This is incorrect, since the base is not an embassy or consulate.
 See more

 The Jerries are here.
 The Jerries are here.